MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

     | 1 | Naive Bayes     |

-## Create and execute a stored procedure that generates predictions
+## Create and execute a sproc for generating predictions

 Now that you have created, trained, and saved a model, move on to the next step: creating a stored procedure that generates predictions.
 You'll do this by calling sp_execute_external_script to start Python, and then pass in Python script that loads a serialized model you created in the last exercise, and then gives it data inputs to score.